coinrange/Hebe-Web/README.md

 100% POS (Proof Of Stake) Proof of Stake
 In RANGE's POS model, security is guaranteed by the holders.
 The benefits brought by POS will not generate a centralized trend in POW

 /////////////////

-The system built by HEBE regards each coin as a tiny mining machine.
+The system built by RANGE regards each coin as a tiny mining machine.
 The greater the number of coin coins in the account, the greater the chance that it has the opportunity to generate a block.
 The benefit of creating a block is the transaction costs within the block.
 Creating a block does not generate new coins.
 The redistribution of HEBE takes place in the transaction fees for creating blocks.

 Transparent forging replaces mining.